£2,095.00 per person*

 Ride distance: 43km / 27 miles

-Our sampling will be moderated, unfortunately, by the need to get back on the bikes and make our way to lunch – which, weather allowing (as it nearly always does!) will be a picnic in the grounds of the Abbaye de Fontdouce – a stroll around the landscaped park of the abbey will sharpen the appetite while the guides prepare one of French Cycling Holidays’ famous picnics.
+Its just a few kilometres of rolling countryside before lunch – which, weather allowing (as it nearly always does!) will be a picnic in the grounds of the Abbaye de Fontdouce – a stroll around the landscaped park of the abbey will sharpen the appetite while the guides prepare one of French Cycling Holidays’ famous picnics.

 The afternoon ride takes into Saintes, our resting place for the night.
 On the way we visit the site for which Saintes is most famous, the Roman Amphitheatre.
 Built in the 1st Century BC, the arena is one of the oldest in the old Roman province of Gaul, and one of the best preserved.